Lim Keng Yaik: Political career

-Dr. Lim began his foray into politics in 1968 by joining the Malaysian Chinese Association (MCA).
+Lim began his foray into politics in 1968 by joining the Malaysian Chinese Association (MCA).
 He subsequently contested in the Pekan Baru state seat in Perak in 1969 on an Alliance ticket, but lost.

 In 1971, he became the chairman of MCA Perak.
 He was appointed as a senator to Dewan Negara and joined the federal cabinet in 1972.
-However, in 1973, Dr. Lim was expelled from the MCA after going against the then MCA president Tun Tan Siew Sin and in the same year joined Parti Gerakan Rakyat Malaysia (Gerakan).
+However, in 1973, Lim was expelled from the MCA after going against the then MCA president Tun Tan Siew Sin and in the same year joined Parti Gerakan Rakyat Malaysia (Gerakan).

 He became the Ulu Kinta Gerakan division head the next year and moved up to become Perak Gerakan head in 1974.
 In 1976, he became the party's deputy president.
 In July 1978, Lim resigned as senator and contested in the 1978 Perak General Elections in the Jalong state seat in Perak, which he won narrowly and was appointed as a state Exco member for two terms until 1986.

 In 1980, the medical doctor-turned-politician became the Gerakan President.
 For the first three terms as the party head, he faced challenges and successfully defended the position at every party election since then.
 He contested the Beruas Parliament seat in 1986 and won by a handsome margin.
 He narrowly won the seat again in 1990, amid allegations of foul play, to which he has never respond.
 In the 2004 Malaysian general election which was also the final time he contested in a general elections before retiring, he retained his seat for a last time with a clear majority of 4,564 with a total registered voter count of 15,867.